Writing QIP Components In Zig

 For validators, test both success and failure:

-Also test recovery on a reused instance: feed a range of invalid inputs that trap, then feed valid input through the same instance and confirm the result is still correct.
-A WebAssembly trap stops the current call, but it does not reset memory or globals.
-This catches parsers that mutate persistent state before rejecting malformed input.
+For a validator with commit, test recovery on a reused instance: reject a range of invalid inputs, then feed valid input through the same instance and confirm the result is still correct.
+Do not reuse an instance after render traps.
+The host ignores its output and creates a new instance because a trap does not undo memory or global changes.

 Review the binary shape before trusting the source shape: